wei-for-coding/Bahamut-Anime-Analysis/README.md

 For anime enthusiasts, is's important to decide which anime to watch.

-So I built a system with GUI to sort out the information(e.g., total vies, user ratings) of upcoming anime, as a criteria.
+So I built a system with GUI to sort out the information(e.g., total views, user ratings) of upcoming anime, as a criteria.

 Below are some demo pictures about this system: